devmike01/PersistantRecyclerAdapter/README.md

  ```
 - We can now intialize the adapter in our Fragment/Activity class and pass the data we want to display to it.
-Please note that PersistantRecyclerAdapter currently supports all RecyclerView LayoutManager.
+Version `0.0.2` of PersistantRecyclerAdapter now supports all RecyclerView LayoutManager.

 * LinearLayoutManager
 ```java